Discrimination Complaint Procedure

 e.
 The appropriate administrator(s) will review the OED findings, make a determination regarding those findings, and notify the complainant and respondent in writing of the determination within 15 workdays after receipt of the OED report.

 i.
-Employees: A complainant or respondent who is an employee who is not satisfied with the determination described in Section 3(d) may appeal in accordance with applicable University policies and procedures, including HR0525, HR0640, and the University of Tennessee, Knoxville, Faculty Handbook Chapter 5.
-The university will offer an appeal to both parties consistent with the appeal opportunities offered in applicable policy.
+Employees: A complainant or respondent who is an employee who is not satisfied with the determination described in Section 3(d) may appeal in accordance with applicable University policies and procedures, including HR0525, HR0640, and the University of Tennessee, Knoxville, Faculty Handbook.
+The university will offer an appeal to both consistent with the appeal opportunities offered in applicable policy.

 ii.
 Students: A complainant who is a student and who is not satisfied with the determination may appeal in writing to the next higher administrative level within fifteen (15) business days after receipt of the determination.
 The University will inform the complainant in the written determination of the person to whom an appeal may be made.
 Both the complainant and the respondent will have the same opportunities available within the appeal.

 iii.
-Administrator responsibilities: Any administrator who receives an appeal shall make a decision on the appeal within ten (10) business days of the administrator’s receipt of the appeal, unless otherwise stated within an existing policy/procedure.
+Administrator responsibilities: Any administrator who receives an appeal shall decide on the appeal within ten (10) business days of the administrator’s receipt of the appeal, unless otherwise stated within an existing policy/procedure.
 Decisions on appeals shall be provided in writing to the complainant and respondent.

 The time limits above are subject to modification on a case-by-case basis taking into account the complexity of the allegations, the complexity of the investigation and resolution, the severity and extent of the alleged misconduct, the number and availability of witnesses, the University calendar and/or unforeseen circumstances.